SaswatPadhi/saswatpadhi.github.io/_blogposts/2024_01_mermaidjs-setup/index.md

 In line 6, we locate all such `code` elements under `body`, and perform the first round of rendering right after DOM initialization.
-In line 9, we defer the rendering of the collapsed `code` elements, until a `toggle` event is triggered on an an ancestor `details` element.
+In line 9, we defer the rendering of the collapsed `code` elements, until a `toggle` event is triggered on an ancestor `details` element.
 Upon receiving this trigger, we use our selector again to locate and render _newly visible_ `code` elements _only under the toggled_ `details` _element_.